alexsotodigital/arg25-Projects/commonscore/README.md

    - GitHub Handles: @navy0110
    - Devfolio Handles: @navynox

 ## Project Description
 _commonscore is a minimal smart-contract framework for collective coordination.
-It lets groups inside pop-up cities, residencies, or permanent hubs create and join economic agreements that distribute shared costs or benefits automatically — with transparency, fairness, and no spreadsheets._
+It lets groups inside pop-up cities, residencies, or permanent hubs create and join economic agreements that distribute shared costs or benefits automatically; with transparency andfairness, and no spreadsheets._